Lost cat – what to do if your cat goes missing

 If your cat hasn’t come home, don’t panic!
 Cats will often go ‘missing’ only to arrive home later that evening – or in some cases months later (see the related links at the bottom of the page) – as though nothing has happened!

 - Thoroughly check every nook and cranny of your house and any outdoor buildings such as garages and sheds.
 Let your neighbours know and ask them to do the same.

 - Create flyers and posters including a good description of your cat, the gender, age, colour, eye colour and any distinguishing features they may have.
-Include a photo and a phone number.
-Distribute them around the local area.
-You can download our lost cat checklist.
+Make sure you include a photo and your phone number, then distribute them around your local area.

 - Contact local vets – all practices in the area, not just your own.

-- Check local rescues to see if your cat has been handed in.
+- Check local rescue centres and animal shelters to see if your cat has been handed in.
 Find your local Cats Protection’s contact details by entering your postcode at www.cats.org.uk/find-us

-- Keep your cat safe.
-Ensure they’re vaccinated, neutered and microchipped to protect them if they do wander away from home.
+- Always do your best to keep your cat safe by ensuring they’re fully vaccinated, neutered and microchipped to protect them if they do wander away from home.

 Fingers crossed your cat is home again very soon.

 If you want more info on microchipping your cat, read our online guide.